A brand new technical challenge

 This is also the first major regulation change to occur under the Aerodynamic Testing Regulations (ATR), which limit every team to the same maximum amount of wind tunnel testing – 65 runs per week.
 Given the extent of the regulation changes, the first W08 concept ran in the team’s 60% Brackley wind tunnel before the first race of last season and has completed over 2,000 runs during its development so far.

 As ever, much focus has been on the primary energy conversion opportunity – the combustion process – but there are also many opportunities for gains further downstream, including within the engine ancillaries.
-The new aerodynamic regulations have had a significant impact on the configuration of the engine which, as a structural component of the car, must cope with significantly greater physical loads.
-To maintain its structural properties, the engine is therefore slightly heavier than its predecessor.
+The new aerodynamic regulations have significantly impacted the engine’s configuration, which, as a structural component of the car, must cope with significantly greater physical loads.
+Therefore, the engine is slightly heavier than its predecessor to maintain its structural properties.

-In addition to this comes an increased duty cycle, with the cars expected to spend approximately 10% more of every lap at full throttle – a change that is reflected in a 5% increase in race fuel allowance for the new season.
+In addition to this comes an increased duty cycle, with the W08 EQ Power+ expected to spend approximately 10% more of every lap at full throttle – a change that is reflected in a 5% increase in race fuel allowance for the new season.
 M08 has also been designed for increased durability, with only four Power Units per driver per season permitted by regulation in 2017.